boots-edu/textbook/source/text/0-introduction/setup.md

 For Windows: You can download and use the installer.
 It should be straightforward, and you can move onto the next section once it finishes.

 For Mac: There are a few options you can choose from on the download page.
 We recommend installing [Homebrew](https://brew.sh/), which you can use to install Git.
 There are several ways to install Homebrew, but here is the current easiest way that we know about.
-You will need to open up a Terminal, and then copy this (without the dollar sign!) and hit enter:
+You will need to open up a Terminal, and then copy this (without the dollar sign) and hit "enter":

 ```bash
 $ /bin/bash -c "$(curl-fsSLhttps://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"